OpenOverlayRouter/oor/README.md

 Nowadays, OOR runs on desktop Linux, OpenWRT home routers and Android devices.
-The current reference platform for OOR development is Ubuntu Server 14.04.3 LTS (Trusty Tahr), OpenWRT 15.05 (Chaos Calmer) and Android 4.3 (Jelly Bean).
+The current reference platform for OOR development is Ubuntu Server 14.04.5 LTS (Trusty Tahr), OpenWRT 15.05 (Chaos Calmer) and Android 4.3 (Jelly Bean).

+OOR can work together with the Vector Packet Processing (VPP) technology to obtain an xTR capable to reach bandwith close to the 10 GBps.
+To use VPP as the OOR dataplane, refears to the README.vpp.md.

 OpenOverlayRouter is a rename of the LISPmob.org project.

 Network Prerequisites
 ---------------------